ciupedavid/Nimble-Differential_Amps/README.md

 Using the --version switch will show you the version that’s installed.
 If you see a version less than 3.9.13, which was the most recent version at the time of writing, then you’ll want to upgrade your installation.

-Add Python Path to Environment Variables
+Add Python Path to Environment Variables:
 Setting up the Python path to system variables alleviates the need for using full paths.
 It instructs Windows to look through all the PATH folders for “python” and find the install folder that contains the python.exe file.

 1. Press Win + R